tinyheero/R-Heatmaps/README.md

 # Generating Heatmaps in R Workshop

-This is the Github repository for https://github.com/minisciencegirl/studyGroup/issues/47.
+This is the Github repository for the event - https://github.com/minisciencegirl/studyGroup/issues/47.
 The official event details are as follows:

 * Date: September 8, 2015
 * Time: 5:30pm